zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 For example, you have selected **Listen to widget** as the data source, but you have not selected the specific **List widget** you are listening to.

 {{< figure src="/attachments/refguide/modeling/consistency-errors/consistency-errors-pages/data-view-no-list-widget.png" alt="Data View With no List Widget Configured" class="no-border" >}}

+The most common errors which can occur when configuring a data view, the causes of these errors, and ways to fix them are described in the following sub-sections.

 ### Error Code: CE0488